Jhamak Ghimire- Writing life with feet / turning thorns into flowers

 A series of traumatic stories she narrated in which she expressed her deep history of struggle and her life are described in successive acts.
 Therefore, this work is based on the theme of Jhamak’s life.

-In it, Jhamak describes the pain, sorrow, terror, panic, life experience she has witnessed from birth, especially the negative circumstances of her domestic and national life.
+In it, Jhamak describes the pain, sorrow, terror, panic, and life experience she has witnessed from birth, especially the negative circumstances of her domestic and national life.
 Here are some of the thoughts of rural society and negative attitudes towards people with disabilities found in the work.

 It has also been presented that in such circumstances, the love of life has come into being through constant self-restraint with constant self-esteem.
 Being able to express one’s feelings through writing, she was expanding her identity.